DominikSerafin/tz/README.md

 - `/dist/tz.json` contains time zones sorted by canonical name.
 - `/dist/tz-country.json` contains time zones sorted by country.
 With extra "Other" country for time zones that aren't assigned to any country ("Etc/GMT", "CST6CDT", etc.).

+Please open an issue or a pull request if you spot any inaccuracy.

 # time zone format

 ```